Semantic Information Recovery in Wireless Networks

 In contrast, \cite{basu_preserving_2014} only deals with semantic compression and uses a different definition of the semantic channel (which we will make use of in this article): It is equal to the entailment relations between ``models" and ``messages".
 By this means, the authors are able to derive semantic counterparts of the source and channel coding theorems.
-However, as the authors admit, these theorems do not tell how to develop optimal coding algorithms and the assumption of a model-theoretical description leads to \textit{``many non-trivial simplifications"} \cite{bao_towards_2011}.
+However, as the authors admit, these theorems do not tell how to develop optimal coding algorithms and the assumption of a logic-based model-theoretical description leads to \textit{``many non-trivial simplifications"} \cite{bao_towards_2011}.

-In \cite{guler_semantic_2018}, the authors define semantic similarity as a semantic error measure to quantify the distance between the meanings of two words.
-Based on this metric, communication of a finite set of words in the context of Natural Language Processing (NLP) is modeled as a Bayesian game from game theory and optimized for improved semantic transmission over a binary symmetric channel.
+In \cite{guler_semantic_2018}, the authors follow a different approach in the context of Natural Language Processing (NLP) defining semantic similarity as a semantic error measure to quantify the distance between the meanings of two words.
+Based on this metric, communication of a finite set of words is modeled as a Bayesian game from game theory and optimized for improved semantic transmission over a binary symmetric channel.